-Students are required to take six graduate-level (500-level) courses and to perform satisfactorily, obtaining a minimum of a 3.0 average.
-Students pursue study in the subdiscipline of their choosing: chemical biology, inorganic chemistry, catalysis and organic synthesis, physical experimental, theoretical and computational, or materials chemistry.
-Course selections are made in consultation with their faculty adviser to best meet their needs and research interests.
+Students are required to take six graduate-level courses and to perform satisfactorily, obtaining a minimum of a 3.0 average.
+Students may choose P/D/F enrollment for one of these six courses.
+Students may pursue study in the subdiscipline of their choosing: chemical biology, inorganic chemistry, catalysis, and organic synthesis, physical experimental, theoretical and computational, or materials chemistry.
+Course selections and enrollment decisions are made in consultation with their faculty adviser to best meet their needs and research interests.

 The general examination consists of two written proposals and the student’s oral defense of each.
 The first proposal is based on the student’s chosen area of thesis research.
 The second consists of an independent research proposal that is in the student’s general area of research but which is not a part of the student’s thesis research.
 These proposals are considered together with a review of the student’s overall academic record and research progress.
 Of students who pass the general examination, only those who have shown some degree of distinction in their work proceed toward the doctorate.

-Students are required to teach at least six contact hours per week for one term; this requirement is most often fulfilled during the second year of enrollment.
+Students are required to teach at least six contact hours per week for one term or three contact hours per week for two terms; this requirement is most often fulfilled during the second year of enrollment.

 In the third year of study, students present a thirty-minute seminar on their research progress.
-To foster understanding of the different chemical disciplines, third year students are required to attend all seminars.
+To foster understanding of the different chemical disciplines, third-year students are required to attend all such seminars.

-Prior to the defense of the thesis at the Final Public Oral, the student must generate an original research proposal, not directly related to the thesis research, and defend the proposal before the advisory committee.
-It is strongly recommended that this be done well before the FPO so that it does not conflict with thesis work,
+At least two weeks prior to the defense of the thesis at the Final Public Oral, the student must generate an original research proposal, not directly related to the thesis research, and defend the proposal before the advisory committee.

-The “out-of-field” research proposal must be written and circulated (via hard copy) among the advisory committee at least two weeks before the oral presentation date.
+The “out of field” research proposal must be written and circulated among the advisory committee before the oral presentation date.
 The student is responsible for organizing the committee members to meet for this oral exam and informing the Graduate Administrator prior to the date agreed upon.
+The student is required to circulate a final version of the proposal for the committee to review a minimum of two weeks in advance of the oral exam.
 The committee records a grade for the written proposal and its oral defense.
 Grading is on a scale from Excellent to Fail.